 Number of Awards: Not specified

-Value of Scholarship: Mawazo PhD Scholars will receive the following benefits:
+Value of Scholarship: Mawazo Fellows will receive the following benefits:

-Research and editorial support from the Mawazo staff and our partners
+- Research and editorial support from the Mawazo team and their partners

 Duration of Scholarship: One year

 How to Apply: Applications will be considered complete when the following are provided:

 - A completed online application form

 - A letter confirming current enrollment in an accredited PhD programme

 - A letter confirming that you have completed your course work (if applicable) and passed your departmental defense

 - A recommendation letter from your PhD supervisor